๐ฎ๐น Tax residency in Italy

 Use the Schengen calculator to track Schengen days, then apply the 183-day threshold here as a separate counter.
 Many nomads track both: Schengen 90/180 for visa compliance and country-level day counts for residency planning.

-triggering Italian tax residency is more about your life’s ties than just counting days.
+Triggering Italian tax residency involves more than just counting days; your life's connections matter.